 - The violation relates to a reduction in the student's course load that would have been within a DSO's power to authorize, and that failure to approve reinstatement would result in extreme hardship to the student.

-- Processing times vary.
-Expect 3 – 4 months before receiving a response.
-Students must maintain full-time enrollment while the reinstatement application is pending.
+- Students must maintain full-time enrollment while the reinstatement application is pending.

-- Travel outside the US while the reinstatement application is pending may be considered an abandonment of the application.
+- Travel outside of the US is not recommended while the reinstatement application is pending may be considered an abandonment of the application.

-- If approved, the International Office will notify you and you will regain F-1 benefits such as campus employment.
+- If approved, ISSS will notify you and you will regain F-1 benefits.

 - If denied, you must depart the US otherwise you will begin to accrue unlawfully presence in the US.
 A denial cannot be appealed.
-The effect of a denial is very serious and you should schedule an appointment with the international student advisor.
+The effect of a denial is very serious, and you should schedule an appointment with the DSO.